 When you have photos in multiple locations, it's difficult to backup.
 Also you can't search and find your photos unless you have all of your externals attached.

 If you grow your internal hard drive, I believe the best practice is to buy one single HUGE external drive and move all photos from your internal drive to your external drive.
 You'll also need another external of the same size which you can use to backup the original external drive.

-If you shoot a lot and your photos eventually outgrow even an external drive (you can find them up to 8 terabytes now), I recommend the Drobo 5D.
+If you shoot a lot and your photos eventually outgrow even an external drive, I recommend the Drobo 5C from Amazon.
 This allows you to put multiple hard drives in one box and make it appear as one drive on the computer.
-I run a Drobo 5D with 25 terabytes installed to backup all of my work.
+I run a Drobo 5C with 8 terabytes installed to backup all of my work.
 Each year as I shoot more, I take out the smallest drive and replace it with a larger drive.